If you have your sights set on upper management and you've done an Executive MBA, you might be wondering how to include it on your resume.

 Your career progression and professional management experience will hold more weight than a degree — even one from a prestigious institution.
 Prioritize higher-level accomplishments like running a department, owning a project, or leading a team.
 You should also highlight promotions, emphasize progression in your job titles, and structure your work experience section to tell a story of steady career growth.

-For more tips, read our guide on how to show a promotion on a resume.
+Further reading: For more tips, read our guide on how to show a promotion on a resume.

 Focus on leadership experience